 New Zealand's medical & hospital facilities, both public and private, provide a high standard of treatment and care.
-It is important to note that medical services are not free to visitors (except as a result of an accident).
+It is important to note that medical services are not accessible to visitors (except as a result of an accident).
 We recommend personal travel insurance.

 The metric system is employed throughout New Zealand.

 Post Offices are open seven days a week.
-In more remote towns the general store often has a post service.
+In more remote towns, the general store often has a post service.

 Water temperatures for swimming in the ocean vary greatly depending on where you are in New Zealand.
 In the summer you will find it very comfortable to go into the water.
-Most other times you will need to wear a wetsuit.
+Most other times, you will need to wear a wetsuit.